-His work now as photojournalist is focused on shooting the planet’s remaining indigenous societies – documenting the diversity of humanity’s cultural heritages.
+His work now as a photojournalist is focused on shooting the planet’s remaining indigenous societies–documenting the diversity of humanity’s cultural heritage.
 He does that amazingly well.

 People who realize their love of photography and commit to doing it – no matter what – inspire me to stick with it even when it gets hard.
 It’s never too late to do what you love.

 A dreamer on the path to becoming a top photographer.
 Who lives in one of the most beautiful places on earth, which creates an incredible classroom of experiences.
 A girl can dream, can’t she?